ani3h/vr_miniproj1/README.md

 # Multi-Object Apparel Detection and Instance Segmentation

 A visual recognition system for multi-label clothing classification, detection, and instance segmentation on the DeepFashion2 dataset.
+Done as part of AID-825 Visual Recognition Course.

 ## Overview